nadir-zeeshan/sensor-realistic-synthetic-data/README.md

 ## Dataset Usage

-- Download the complete dataset
+- Download the complete pure synthetic dataset.
+This is the starting point for readers to generate the sensor-realistic synthetic dataset targeted on their mobile devices

--
+- Model the color space and noise characteristics (sensor realism) of your targeted mobile device.

--
+- Apply the modeled sensor realism to pure synthetic dataset, converting the pure synthetic dataset into the sensor-realistic synthetic dataset.

 ## Citation